2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region

 Read full report on Engineering at University of Maryland - College Park

-Out of the 27 schools in the Middle Atlantic Region that were part of this year’s ranking, Clarkson University landed the # 4 spot on the list.
-Located in the town of Potsdam, Clarkson is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Clarkson University.
+It ranked #4 on our 2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region list.
+Located in the remote town of Potsdam, Clarkson is a private not-for-profit school with a small student population.

 Of the 38 students majoring in engineering at Clarkson, 71% are male and 29% are female.

-Out of the 27 schools in the Middle Atlantic Region that were part of this year’s ranking, New Jersey Institute of Technology landed the # 5 spot on the list.
-Located in the large city of Newark, NJIT is a public school with a fairly large student population.
+A rank of #5 on this year’s list means New Jersey Institute of Technology is a great place for engineering students working on their graduate certificate.
+Located in the city of Newark, NJIT is a public school with a fairly large student population.

 Of the 35 students majoring in engineering at NJIT, 69% are male and 31% are female.